UGC 8335

 UGC 8335 (Arp 238) is a pair of strongly interacting spiral galaxies.
 They have been distorted by extreme tidal forces, creating prominent tidal tails and a bridge of gas and stars between the galaxies.

 UGC 8335 is about 400 million light-years from Earth, in the constellation Ursa Major.
 It is the 238th object in Halton Arp's Atlas of Peculiar Galaxies.

-Supernova 2012
+Supernova

-On April 25, 2012, Supernova 2012 by was discovered in UGC 8335 by Doug Rich.
+On 25 April 2012, Doug Rich discovered supernova SN 2012by in UGC 8335.
 At the time of discovery, the supernova had a magnitude of 17.6.
 A peak magnitude measurement of 17.3 was recorded two days later, on April 27.
-SN 2012by was classified as a type II supernova by Tomasella et al. at the Astronomical Observatory of Padova.
+SN 2012by was classified as a Type II supernova by Tomasella et al. at the Astronomical Observatory of Padova.
 The research group also found that its spectrum was similar to that of SN 1996as.